Frequently Asked Questions

 Please note, when we quote a flat fee, it is based on the information you provide to us.
 If you give us inaccurare information, or neglect to disclose the extent of your estate, it may impact the ultimate price of your plan.

-What decisions will I have to make at the first in-person consultation?
+What decisions will I have to make at the Estate Planning Design Meeting?

 If you decide to hire us to design your plan, at minimum we will ask you the following questions.
 However, keep in mind that in the course of discussion the attorney will likely provide perspectives you hadn't considered before.
 Many seemingly simple questions carry significant personal and tax conseqences that need to be discussed in full.